The dark side of allowing YouTubers and Celebrities into the Pay Per View boxing world in collaborations to keep them safe is exposed.

 In a nutshell, it’s not in the same ballpark.

-However, Mike Tyson and Roy Jones Jr. smashed their way into the Pay Per View all-time top ten last year.
+However, Mike Tyson and Roy Jones Jr. smashed their way into the Pay Per View all-time top ten.
 Clearly, despite neither being anywhere near their best.

 It begs the question, do those paying for Pay Per View’s offering older or less-skilled boxers care what they are paying for anyway?
 Does talent matter?

 If an internet presenter can fight on a bill, make a sizeable paycheck, and walk away unscathed, it may not seem a bad thing to some.

 But it sets a dangerous precedent for the future of the beloved viciousness in boxing – a downward spiral.